TOP-2023-GA-Team-2/iShareHealth/README.md

 - Assign yourself the issue - Assignee (you) manually moves the card to “Assigned/In-Progress”
 - Submit a pull request - Assignee/code owner (you) manually move the card to “Ready for Review (Pull Request Started)”
 - Code review - second reviewer manually moves the card to “Waiting for approval/merge” based on the outcome of the review.
 If the branch needs more work, code owner can close or cancel the pull request (not sure of the specific method) and move that card back to “Assigned/In-progress”
 - Approve/Merge - Merge Manager moves card into “Finished/Merged into development” column OR back to “Assigned/In-progress” depending on approval.
+-

+testing!